 We have received a number of inquiries this week on the widely publicized report from the Manhattan Institute, “The End of the Segregated Century,” which reports declining levels of racial segregation in American cities and metro areas over the last century.

 Putting aside methodological concerns, the data reported in the study is not new or surprising to those of us who work in cities.
 Yes, all-white city neighborhoods are increasing rare, as are monolithic African American neighborhoods, and middle class families of color have far more choices that they did 40 years ago, in spite of continuing housing market discrimination.
 These are positive developments.
 But it does not mean that segregation has gone away – in fact in some disturbing ways it has intensified, particularly when one examines the confluence of racial and economic segregation.
-For a more detailed look, we recommend yesterday’s excellent commentary by Rolf Pendall of the Urban Institute, “Racial Segregation: It’s Not History” Pendall, citing research funded by the Joint Center for Political and Economic Studies and PRRAC, concludes that “we’ve scarcely begun a serious fight against the concentrated poverty that remains the most toxic legacy of American apartheid.”
-Also worth reading is the Urban Institute’s “report card” on black-white and Latino-white opportunity gaps in the 100 biggest metros nationwide, which reveals the human consequences of geographic segregation from opportunity.
+For a more detailed look, we recommend yesterday’s excellent commentary by Rolf Pendall of the Urban Institute, “” Pendall, citing research funded by the Joint Center for Political and Economic Studies and PRRAC, concludes that “we’ve scarcely begun a serious fight against the concentrated poverty that remains the most toxic legacy of American apartheid.”
+Also worth reading is the Urban Institute’s “report card” on in the 100 biggest metros nationwide, which reveals the human consequences of geographic segregation from opportunity.
 We should definitely celebrate progress when we see it, but it is important to recognize that addressing the continuing effects of metropolitan segregation and concentrated poverty is a long term struggle that won’t be achieved by wishful interpretations of census data.

 – Phil Tegeler, PRRAC